 Max stood down as editor of the Evening Standard in 2001 and was knighted in 2002.
 His monumental work of military history, Armageddon: The Battle for Germany 1944-1945 was published in 2005.
 He is also a Fellow of the Royal Society of Literature.

-Max authored the 2010 bestseller The Korean War, and his latest book, The Secret War, on espionage in WWII was published by HarperCollins in September 2015 and became an immediate bestseller – buy it here.
+Max authored the 2010 bestseller The Korean War, and his latest book, The Secret War, on espionage in WWII became an immediate bestseller.
+His new book on Vietnam will be published by HarperCollins in September 2018.

 THE SECRET WAR — Buy it here